knative/docs/serving/samples/helloworld-csharp/README.md

 ## Prerequisites

 * A Kubernetes Engine cluster with Knative installed.
 Follow the [installation instructions](https://github.com/knative/install/) if you need to create one.
-* The [Google Cloud SDK](https://cloud.google.com/sdk/docs/) is installed and initalized.
+* [Docker](https://www.docker.com) installed and running on your local machine, and a Docker Hub account configured (we'll use it for a container registry).
 * You have `kubectl` configured to connect to the Kubernetes cluster running Knative.
 If you created your cluster using the Google Cloud SDK, this has already be done.
-If you created your cluster from the Google Cloud Console, run the following command, replacing `CLUSTER_NAME` with the name of your cluster:
+If you created your cluster from the Google Cloud Console, run the following command, replacing `CLUSTER_NAME` with the name of your
+  cluster:

     ```bash
     gcloud containers clusters get-credentials CLUSTER_NAME
     ```

 * You have installed [.NET Core SDK 2.1](https://www.microsoft.com/net/core).

 ## Recreating the sample code